 CCLS’s Low Income Taxpayer Clinic (LITC) provides direct representation to low-income taxpayers in controversies with the IRS dealing with such issues as return filing, IRS correspondence examinations and IRS face-to-face examinations, IRS collections, and appeals to the IRS.
-CCLS's LITC will also assist taxpayers with judicial review before the United States Tax Court as necessary.
-The clinic will also develop a tax payer education workshop which will cover such topics as an overview of the IRS and Federal Income Tax systems, the importance of proper completion of the W-4, different filing statuses, dependents, deductions and various tax credits, specifically, but not limited to, Earned Income Tax Credit, home ownership credits, child credits and education credits.
-At each tax payer education workshop tax payers will also have an opportunity to obtain limited advice and consultation regarding their personal tax issues.
+LITC will also assist taxpayers with judicial review before the United States Tax Court as necessary.
+The clinic will also develop a taxpayer education workshop which will cover such topics as an overview of the IRS and Federal Income Tax systems, the importance of proper completion of the W-4, different filing statuses, dependents, deductions and various tax credits, specifically, but not limited to, Earned Income Tax Credit, home ownership credits, child credits, and education credits.
+At each taxpayer education workshop, taxpayers will also have an opportunity to obtain limited advice and consultation regarding their personal tax issues.

-LITC is open to all 2nd and 3rd year students and there are no course prerequisites.
-Students may sign up for either 4, 5, or 6 credit hours.
+LITC is open to all second and third-year students and there are no course prerequisites.
+Students may sign up for either four, five, or six credit hours.
 Each option includes mandatory attendance at the weekly class seminar.
-The 4 credit option requires students to commit 13 hours per week to the clinic, the 5 credit option requires students to commit 17 hours per week to the clinic and the 6 credit option requires students to commit 20 hours per week to the clinic; this time commitment includes the weekly seminar.
+The four credit option requires students to commit 13 hours per week to the clinic, the five credit option requires students to commit 17 hours per week to the clinic, and the six credit option requires students to commit 20 hours per week to the clinic; this time commitment includes the weekly seminar.

 |Credit Options||4, 5, or 6 credits|